neondatabase/website/content/docs/ai/ai-langchain.md

 ## Setup the SQL database chain

 Create a file named `app.py` in your application directory and add the following code.
-When you run `app.py`, you will be prompted for a question to ask your database.
+When you run `app.py`, you will be prompted to ask a question.

 ```python
 import os